What to Ask When Choosing Your Healthcare Plan

 Absolutely, every consumer has the right to appeal the insurance company’s decision to not pay for treatment received in the ER.

 According to the TDI, they received assurances from the insurance company that patients will have the right to have their doctor debate the treatment plan provided with the insurer doctor before a denial of payment was issued, and patients will be able to appeal the denial with an independent review organization.

-Altus Emergency Center’s Patient Advocate department is available to patients review their health insurance claims and to aid in the event of an appeal of payment denial.
-Our priority is and always been the wellbeing of our patients, and our doctors follow care protocols to ensure the best medical care is provided.
+Altus Emergency Center’s Patient Advocate department is available to patients to review their health insurance claims and to aid in the event of an appeal of payment denial.
+Our priority is and always has been the wellbeing of our patients, and our doctors follow care protocols to ensure the best medical care is provided.

 Know Where to Go In the Event of an Emergency